 Why is Employee Advocacy important?

 The answer comes back to those three little words: trust, authenticity and relevancy.
 Buyers trust experts and peers more than leaders and logos.
-In fact, Edelman’s trust barometer research found that company experts are trusted 66% of the time.
+In fact, Edelman’s trust barometer research found that company experts are trusted 66 percent of the time.

-Our ability to look behind even the most powerful brands with the biggest marketing budgets is such that we are more cynical than ever before.
+Our ability to look behind even the most powerful brands with the biggest marketing budgets is so refined that we have become more cynical than ever.
 Review sites, comparison models, and the focus on spin-doctoring on the public and political stage have combined to make us question everything.

 We now place the most value on what we perceive to be authentic information: the word of the employee at the coalface.
 Real people, real stories.
 Employees feel the issues that customers are experiencing, so their content has relevance.
 They are best placed to write informatively about products or services and the value of their content is significantly enhanced for this reason.